-A listicle is a piece of content, usually around the length of a blog post, that’s formatted as a list.
+Shockingly enough, a listicle is any piece of digital content that’s formatted as a numbered list.

-They are articles that are divided into a number of discrete sections, each with a numbered subheading, all presenting information on a shared topic.
+They are articles that are divided into discrete sections, each with a numbered subheading.
 “Top (X) lists” are one very common type of listicle, but there are others.

-The listicle format was popularized by websites like BuzzFeed, but has since been adopted by serious publications as well.
+The listicle format was popularized by websites like BuzzFeed but has since been adopted by serious publications as well.
 Thousands of list-formatted articles are published every month.
-At this point, listicles are one of the quintessential types of written digital content.
+Listicles have become one of the quintessential types of written digital content.

-Why are they so popular?
-It boils down to this: listicles present information in a way that’s easy to digest.
+People like listicles because they present information in a way that’s easy to scan and digest.

-Let’s pretend you stumble across an article titled “How to Eat Healthy.”
-That’s an incredibly broad title, and it doesn’t introduce the article very well.
+Let’s pretend you stumble across an article titled “How To Eat Healthy.”
+That’s an incredibly broad title, and it doesn’t tell you very much about the article.

 That title makes the article sound like it will either be:

-- Long and intimidating: “Eating healthy” is a huge subject that it would take thousands of words to do justice to.
+- Long and intimidating: “Eating healthily” is a huge subject that it would take thousands of words to do justice to.

-- Superficial and useless: Since most web articles aren’t 10,000+ words long, it’s easy to get the sense that it might just summarize things that are more comprehensively detailed elsewhere—in other words, stuff everybody already knows.
+- Superficial and useless: Since most web articles aren’t 10,000+ words long, it’s easy to get the sense that it probably just summarizes things that are more comprehensively detailed elsewhere — in other words, stuff everybody already knows.

-Most likely, these impressions aren’t accurate.
+- These impressions aren’t necessarily accurate.
 The article probably isn’t trying to address the entire subject of “healthy eating”; there’s something specific the author wants to tell you about it.
 But the title fails to communicate that.